alielw/APS-NGS-day2-PM/README.md

 	Look up the gene id in [Lepbase](http://ensembl.lepbase.org/Heliconius_melpomene_melpomene_hmel2/Info/Index).
 You need to drop the transcript info from the gene name.

 	What information can you find out about the gene?
 Does it have any orthologs and if so can you infer the function of this gene?
+You can use [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to help with this.

 	What about other genes that you identified as differentially expressed?
 What can you find out about these?
 Are there any good candidates for iridescence?